The First Steps to Becoming a Second Shooter

 Be a great photographer, learn what you can, and show gratitude for those who help you build your dream.

-I promise that everything you do well and with integrity will come back to you through referrals and recommendations.
+I promise that everything you do well and with integrity will return to you through referrals and recommendations.

 We may be competitive, but we also know we can’t shoot every wedding (as much as we would like to).
 I love setting up my friends and fellow photographers with a pre-wrapped wedding ready to book.
 You’ll like those gifts too!

-So, if you're not quite ready to make this a full-time gig, and you want a great way to build your skills, your confidence and your portfolio, I love this opportunity as a second shooter.
+So, if you’re not quite ready to make this a full-time gig, but you still want to build your skills, confidence and portfolio, I love this opportunity as a second shooter.

-Take advantage of it, and when you're a hotshot pro, don't forget to help a young photographer build their dream as well.
+The photography market is typically made up of solopreneurs, so take advantage of this opportunity.
+And when you’re a hotshot pro, don’t forget to help a young photographer build their dream.

 PS,